MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 **For some models, creating and training new versions has even been disabled** because training data is not moved alongside the model.
 That's the case for document processing, object detection and entity extraction models.

-If you accidentally perform actions after you've imported, just delete the imported solution and then import the solution again.
+If you accidentally performed actions after you've imported, just delete the imported solution and then import the solution again.

 To avoid accidental modification of a model after import, a good idea could be to disable customization in the managed properties of the model before importing it: From within the solution, select **Managed properties** in the top menu and turn off **Allow customizations**:
 > [!div class="mx-imgBorder"]